Foods that are not processed have not had the goodness extracted; and are far tastier.

 Those who adhere to this view of freedom of choice would see nothing immoral about growing tobacco, distilling alcoholic beverages and extracting much of the goodness from farm products.
 The public is eagerly waiting to buy and may grumble but have little concern about the astronomic mark up in price.
 These companies are simply providing what the people want.

-And then lying between these two world views lies a road less travelled; educating the public about the dangers of substance abuse, including all the so-called foods pertaining to the industrialised diet that are freely advertised and promoted.
+And then lying between these two world views there lies a road less travelled; educating the public about the dangers of substance abuse, including all the so-called Ultra Processed Foods pertaining to the industrialised diet that are freely advertised and promoted.

-So that no person can ever say they didn’t know about the dangers of eating stuff, I hesitate to call it food, from which the nourishment has been extracted; and many chemicals, sugar and salt have been added to account for the loss of the natural flavour.
+So that no person can ever say they didn’t know about the dangers of eating stuff, I hesitate to call UPFs food; the nourishing parts have been extracted.
+And many chemicals, sugar and salt have been added to account for the loss of the natural flavour.

 The great exception, one that I would suggest proves the rule, is on the subject of smoking.
 Fifty years ago nearly half of all adults smoked.
 As the dangers became more apparent finally government made the very unpopular decision to prohibit smoking indoors and to tax tobacco products heavily.
-Today less than 20% of adults smoke; tens of millions of lives have been saved.
+Today less than 20% of people use tobacco; tens of millions of lives have been saved.

 The Human Immunodeficiency Virus is just as deadly as the bacteria that cause meningitis, TB and cholera; it just kills more slowly.
 There is no way around it; if HIV had been treated as a notifiable disease, with the same energy and transparency as Covid, millions of lives in South Africa would have been saved; it’s a deadly infection, not some holy cow.